nVassakis/SiPixelTools-PixelHistoMaker/README.md

 ## Phase1ScanHistoMaker
 Does the same but for time delay and high voltage bias scans

+The option to run on HV scan or timing scan has to be set at compiling:
+HV scan: make USER_CXXFLAGS='-DHV_Scan=1' Phase1ScanHistoMaker
+Timing scan: make USER_CXXFLAGS='-DTiming_Scan=1' Phase1ScanHistoMaker

 In order to add new scans, please edit this file: interface/scan_points.h

 Also, edit this file Phase1ScanHistoMaker.cc